JJemu/puhelinluettelo-frontend/README.md

 ## Requirements

-Make sure the backend Spring Boot API is running at: http://localhost:8080/
+Make sure the backend Spring Boot API from https://github.com/JJemu/puhelinluettelo-api is running at: http://localhost:8080/

 ---